Skip to content

 HOST INStITUTION

-The University of British Columbia (UBC) is the host institution of NMIN.
+The University of British Columbia (UBC) was the host institution of NMIN.

-UBC and its Faculties of Medicine and Pharmaceutical Sciences, together with the Office of the Vice-President Research & Innovation of UBC, are providing NMIN with significant cash and in-kind support, and UBC’s Associate Vice President Research & Innovation serves on NMIN’s Board.
+UBC and its Faculties of Medicine and Pharmaceutical Sciences, together with the Office of the Vice-President Research & Innovation of UBC, provided NMIN with significant cash and in-kind support, and UBC’s Associate Vice President Research & Innovation served on NMIN’s Board.

 The nanomedicines field is a high-priority area for UBC in which it has a distinguished track record: UBC faculty have founded more than 10 nanomedicines spin-off companies leading to five nanomedicine products approved by the FDA and other regulatory agencies.